antiyro/man-factory/README.md

 ```

 ## Contributing
-This project is not optimized so every kind of contribution is welcome !
+This project is not optimized so every kind of contributions are welcome !

 ## License
 [antiyro](https://github.com/antiyro/)